Simple and efficient four-cycle counting on sparse graphs

 Finally, suppose $x$ is adjacent to $v$ in the cycle.
 In this case, we can write $C = (v,u,y,x)$.
 Here, for a given $v,y$, we can choose $u$ to be any vertex other than $x$ in $S(v,y)$.
 So the total number of such cycles is the sum of $(|S(v,y)| - 1)$ over all pairs $v,y$ with $x \in S(v,y)$.
 At the beginning of the loop at Line~\ref{algc4vertex:2ndpass_start}, the value $L(y).\text{copy}$ is equal to $|S(v,y)| - 1$; so this is precisely what is accumulated to $\square(x)$ at Line~\ref{algc4vertex:3rdform}. \end{proof}

 Our next algorithm computes the 4-cycle counts on each edge and is given in Algorithm~\ref{alg:c4edge}.
-To avoid hash tables we take advantage of the data layout of the adjacency list representation.
-We use an offset array $T$ to map the start of an edge list in $M$ for each vertex.
+To avoid hash tables, we use an offset array $T$ to map the start of an edge list in $M$ for each vertex.
 This array is simply a prefix-sum array over the degrees of each vertex so a $T(v)$ element points to the start of edges for $v$; note that $T$ can be assumed to be part of the adjacency-list representation of $G$.
 This is similar to an approach in~\cite{bib:burkhardt2021b} for identifying triangle neighbors, but comes at the cost of greater algorithmic complexity.

-We use an array $M$ to keep $C_4$ counts per edge, where $M$ is indexed in the same ordering as the adjacency list representation.
+We use an array $M$ to maintain $C_4$ counts per edge, where $M$ is indexed in the same ordering as the adjacency list representation.
 That is, the value $M(T(v) + i)$ stores the corresponding value for the edge $vu$ where $u$ is the $i^{th}$ neighbor of $v$.
 To see the correctness of Algorithm~\ref{alg:c4edge}, note that $\square(e)$ for edge $e=\{v,u\}$ is the sum of the counts stored in $M$ for $(v,u)$ and $(u,v)$.
 These counts are added together in the final pass over the edges.